UBC-MDS/DSCI524-2425-17-worldfinder/README.md

 ### Data
 - The data for this library will consist of an object containing all countries and their respective capitals
 ### Functions
-- getCapital(country)
+- get_capital(country)

         This function will retrieve the capital given a country name passed as an input from a local data object consisting of capital and country data.

-- getCountries(city)
+- get_countries(city)

         This function searches for a specified city and returns a list of unique countries where the city is located.

-- checkCity(city, country)
+- check_city(city, country)

         This function will return a boolean on if the given city exist in the given country.

-- getCountryStatistic(country, statistic)
+- get_country_statistic(country, statistic)

         This function will return a integer or float representing a specified statistic for a given country.

 ## worldfinder in the Python Ecosystem
 The PyPI server hosts numerous packages related to country and city data.
 Among these, we have identified a few noteworthy examples that offer functionality similar to our package.
-For instance, a package with functionality similar to our getCapital function can be found [here](https://pypi.org/project/country-capitals/).
-Similarly, a package providing features comparable to our countryinfo function, which retrieves information about a specified country, is available [here](https://pypi.org/project/Countrydetails/).
-For functionality resembling our getCountries function, another example can be found [here](https://pypi.org/project/geopy/).
+For instance, a package with functionality similar to our `get_capital` function can be found [here](https://pypi.org/project/country-capitals/).
+Similarly, a package providing features comparable to our `get_country_statistics` function, which retrieves information about a specified country, is available [here](https://pypi.org/project/Countrydetails/).
+For functionality resembling our `get_countries` function, another example can be found [here](https://pypi.org/project/geopy/).

 However, to the best of our knowledge, there is no existing PyPI package that offers a dedicated function to verify whether a city is located in a specified country.
 The strength of our package lies in its locally stored data and specialized functions that facilitate searches based on city names, offering a more versatile and comprehensive approach.